Peace movements -- United States -- History -- Sources

 Found in 144 Collections and/or Records:

-Overview The American League against War and Fascism changed its name in 1937 to American League for Peace and Democracy.
-The ALPD was a coalition of liberal and left-wing organizations united to oppose war and the fascist governments in Europe.
+The American League against War and Fascism changed its name in 1937 to American League for Peace and Democracy (ALPD).
+It was a coalition of liberal and left-wing organizations united to oppose war and the fascist governments in Europe.
 It disbanded in 1940.